CarterPerez-dev/erhm/REPORT.md

 8. **C++ is intimidating and the bar is "modern C++."** In r/cpp the anxiety is technical: memory, templates, undefined behavior, "modern C++" as the entry bar. **Angle:** a structured C++ roadmap aimed at *quant/HFT-style* C++ (low-latency, not web).

-9. **Prep paralysis / "where do I even start?"** Recurrent "roadmap," "where to start," "too much to learn." **Angle:** the *structured* part of getcracked's roadmap is the antidote — lead with "a path," not "a pile of problems."
+9. **Prep paralysis / "where do I even start?"** Recurrent "roadmap," "where to start," "too much to learn." **Angle:** the *structured* part of roadmaps is the antidote — lead with "a path," not "a pile of problems."

 10. **"Am I too late / too old / did I miss it?"** *"At some point you just start thinking I'm too old to go through this again."* (+408). **Angle:** age/late-start reassurance content (but keep it honest — see §6).